Research Reading Requirements

 iPhone 7 and above

-Please note: you’ll need a Polar H7, H9 or H10 chest strap to take a Research Reading.
+Please note: you’ll need a Polar H7, H9 or H10, Garmin HRM Dual or Pro chest straps, or the CorSense to take a Research Reading.

 Why?
 Simultaneous measurement of HRV using finger-over-the-camera and a chest strap tells us if finger-over-the-camera is as accurate as a chest strap.
 If finger-over-the-camera proves accurate, we'll be able to offer this method to our community, as a convenient, accurate alternative to chest straps.